VIEWVIEWVIEW/fresh-markdown-blog/README.md

 ## Footer

-Basically the same like Navbar.
+Basically the same as Navbar.